top of page

 Should I race much when I am in training for a 10km?

-Bernard Lagat, one of the best 1500m runners of all time, believed what he called 'racing myself into race'(1), what he meant by this is that he would use races to get himself in peak shape after he had built and aerobic base.
-So, if your getting into training for your 10km and feel like you are the type of person who would benefit from a couple fast parkrun or maybe even a 1500m/mile race- then do it!
+Bernard Lagat, one of the best 1500m runners of all time, believed in what he called 'racing myself into race', what he meant by this is that he would use races to get himself in peak shape after he had built an aerobic base.
+So, if you're getting into training for your 10km and feel like you are the type of person who would benefit from a couple of fast parkruns or maybe even a 1500m/mile race- then do it!
 What I would advise is racing under distance (so anything less than a 10km) to help to develop your speed and improve your mental strength.

 How should I pace myself on the day?

 Pacing is one of the most difficult parts of running a fast 10km.
-You can be in great shape and mess up the pacing on the day and walk away with a time which doesn't reflect the shape you are in.
+You can be in great shape and mess up the pacing on the day and walk away with a time that doesn't reflect the shape you are in.
 So, you have probably all heard of setting off too fast right?
 Yeah-don't do that!
 All of the world records over the distance of 800m have been run with a negative split (meaning the second half is faster than the first half).
-Basically, whatever slower kilometres you run later in the race, is down to the kilometres you ran too fast early in the race.
-I will go into detail about how to train for a 10km in a way which teaches you how to pace yourself.
+Whatever slower Kilometres you run later in the race, is down to the Kilometres you ran too fast early in the race.
+I will go into detail about how to train for a 10km in a way that teaches you how to pace yourself.

 Principles of how to train for 10km